Translator and Language Detector APIs

 All other scenarios, or if the user agent would prefer not to disclose the failure reason.

-This table does not give the complete list of exceptions that can be surfaced by translator.translate() and translator.translateStreaming().
-It only contains those which can come from the implementation-defined translate algorithm.
+This table does not give the complete list of exceptions that can be surfaced by the translator API.
+It only contains those which can come from certain implementation-defined steps.

 3. The language detector API